 SEMA is now currently working on provision of water supply services that incorporate both domestic and productive uses in their design and delivery constitute the core of multiple-use water services.
 Inherent in these services is the participatory planning of all stakeholders to avoid conflicts over allocations to different purposes or users.

-Investing in multiple use water services at an early stage will enable users to reap short-and long-term benefits, such as better health, food security, savings in time and costs, higher productivity and income, all of which contribute to poverty alleviation.
+Investing in multiple-use water services at an early stage will enable users to reap short-and long-term benefits, such as better health, food security, savings in time and costs, higher productivity and income, all of which contribute to poverty alleviation.

 Water Resource Management

-SEMA cheap in from council strategic plan and work hand in hand with Community members to address community needs.
-However in project design SEMA work in collaboration with local administration (District councils) in the designing of interventions and plan implementations as well as monitoring and evaluation process.
+SEMA cheap in from council strategic plan and work hand in hand with community members to address community needs.
+However, in project design SEMA work in collaboration with local administration (District councils) in the designing of interventions and plan implementations as well as monitoring and evaluation process.
 It also implements the project jointly by District Staff who play a leading role and Local community who are beneficiaries.

-As a strategy to improve livelihood, sanitation artisans and field animators are always mobilized and capacitated to establish a saving and Credit Cooperative Society (SACCOS) that can help Artisan access capital in running latrine construction business.
-The establishment of SACCOS promote saving culture to sanitation artisans whereby ten percent of the proceeds from latrine constructions are be deposited to SACCOS.
-The SACCOS also act as a rural financial institution to offer financial services such as micro-credits, payment transfer and savings to animators, sanitation artisans and beneficiaries in general.
+As a strategy to improve livelihood, sanitation artisans and field animators are always mobilized and capacitated to establish a saving and Credit Cooperative Society (SACCOS) that can help Artisan access capital in running a latrine construction business.
+The establishment of SACCOS promotes saving culture to sanitation artisans whereby ten percent of the proceeds from latrine constructions are be deposited to SACCOS.
+The SACCOS also acts as a rural financial institution to offer financial services such as micro-credits, payment transfer and savings to animators, sanitation artisans and beneficiaries in general.
 As a financial services provider, SACCOS improve the livelihood of its beneficiaries even after the project has phased out.